rolczynski/Explainable-Sentiment-Analysis/article/article.md

 <br>

-#### Problem Definition
+#### Definition of the Problem

-The aim is to classify the sentiment of the text for several aspects.
+The aim is to classify the sentiments of a text concerning given aspects.
-We have made several assumptions to make the service more reliable and useful.
+We have made several assumptions to make the service more helpful.
-The processing text might be long, for instance, a full-length document.
-The aspect can contain several words so it may be defined more precisely.
-Moreover, the user is able to infer how much results are reliable because the service provides an approximate decision explanation.
-We will discuss it closely later on.
+Namely, the text being processed might be a full-length document, the aspects could contain several words (so may be defined more precisely), and most importantly, the service provides an approximate explanation of any decision made, therefore, a user is able to immediately infer correctness of a prediction.

 ```python
 import aspect_based_sentiment_analysis as absa